Two Crown King: Formation and Is A Demo

 The band was originally formed in the summer of 2009 by Adam Dick and Sean Goodchild who met while studying at Fanshawe College.
 They immediately went to work on a four-song demo, Is A Demo, with producer and friend, Dan Weston.
 The demo was released independently in June, 2009.
-A single, A One Man Mess, was released on iTunes on June 11, 2009.
+A single, "A One Man Mess", was released on iTunes on June 11, 2009.

-By September, 2009 the band had grown to six full-time members.
-Joining Dick and Goodchild were Pat Maloney on drums, Ajay Massey on guitar, Jeremy Pimentel on bass and John Yun on keys.
-On Friday, September 25, 2009 they played their first ever live show, as direct support for Canadian alternative rock act, USS.
+By September 2009, the band had grown to six full-time members.
+Joining Dick and Goodchild were Pat Maloney on drums, Ajay Massey on guitar, Jeremy Pimentel on bass, and John Yun on keys.
+On Friday, September 25, 2009, they played their first ever live show, as direct support for Canadian alternative rock act, USS.

 Is A Demo was later released in full on iTunes on September 1, 2010.

 Two Crown King (EP) and lineup change

-In December, 2010 the band recorded a six track, self-titled EP at Jukasa Studios with Vancouver based producer, Ben Kaplan.
-Kaplan's previous credits include Hedley, Rise Against and Gallows.
+In December 2010, the band recorded a six track, self-titled EP at Jukasa Studios with Vancouver based producer Ben Kaplan.

 Immediately following the recording of the album John Yun was permanently replaced by Scotty Parker, former keyboardist of Machete Avenue.

-A single, We Get Down was released on iTunes on March 1, 2011.
+A single, "We Get Down" was released on iTunes on March 1, 2011.
 Two Crown King (EP) was released on iTunes on July 1, 2011.
 The artwork for the album was illustrated by Jacqui Oakley and has received global acclaim for its package design.

 Ben's Song

-On February 4, 2012, the band released Ben's Song on iTunes in partnership with Skate4Cancer.
+On February 4, 2012, the band released "Ben's Song" on iTunes in partnership with Skate4Cancer.
 The song was written for a close friend of the band whose mother had died from cancer.
-All sales from Ben's Song are donated to Princess Margaret Hospital.
+All sales from "Ben's Song" are donated to Princess Margaret Hospital.

-On February 16, 2012, Ben's Song was inducted into FM96's Hall Of Fame after winning the Battle of the New Rock ten consecutive times.
+On February 16, 2012, "Ben's Song" was inducted into FM96's Hall Of Fame after winning the Battle of the New Rock ten consecutive times.

 Second lineup change

-Drummer, Pat Maloney, played his last show with the band on September 13, 2012 at Western Fair in London, Ontario.
+Drummer, Pat Maloney, played his last show with the band on September 13, 2012, at Western Fair in London, Ontario.
 He was replaced by "Jimi" James Tanney.
 At this time, Drew "DJ DoubleDown" Hopeson also joined the band, increasing the total of full-time members to seven.